,

 Conclusion

 Basis risk is NOT always less than price risk in livestock markets.
-Pricing strategies using basis levels are part of successful marketing tools.
-However, basis strategies should not be used without understanding the relationships between the different market forces.
-It is important for producers to calculate their own basis levels every time they sell cattle, and to use this information in making marketing decisions.
+Pricing strategies using basis levels are part of a successful marketing approach.
+However, basis strategies should not be used without understanding the relationships between different market forces.
+It is important for producers to calculate their own basis levels every time they sell cattle.

 Further Information